Musicals101.com

 b.
 Feb.
 2, 1873 (Olmutz, Austria-Hungary) - d.
 Sept.
 16, 1925 (Vienna)

-After an unsuccessful attempt to write grand opera, this prolific composer turned his talents to operetta, becoming one of the most successful Viennese composers of the 20th Century.
+After unsuccessful attempts to write grand opera, this prolific composer turned his talents to operetta, becoming one of the most successful Viennese composers of the 20th Century.
 Fall achieved international success with Die Dollarprinzessin (1907), which had long runs in both London and New York as The Dollar Princess.
-With Fall's rapturous, swirling melodies, he was able to capitalize on Franz Lehar's worldwide success with several international hits of his own.
+With rapturous, swirling melodies, Fall was able to capitalize on Franz Lehar's worldwide success with several international hits of his own.
 He composed more than 35 operettas, most notably Die Geschiedene Frau (1908), Der Liebe Augustin (1912), Die Rose von Stambul (1916) and Mamdame Pompadour (1922).
 He remained active until cancer silenced him at age 52.

 Field, Ron